JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 - Empty lists for all types of fields using selenium, like anchors, inputs, buttons, forms
 - list of all injection types
 - if a response for trying an injection on an input field is 200 or 302, write it to the txt file
+- add an argument if the web app language is known (ex. it ends in .php so it's a static web page)
+- create a

 ### AI Generated response for the OWASP top 10 scans using selenium:
 1) Broken Access Control — Selenium: very useful